New York City blackout of 1977: Lightning damage

+The second opening of a transmission line left Con Edison system disconnected from key generating stations across the Hudson river.
+Instead, their power flowed to cross-river lines in Newark or upstate New York and then turned towards New York City.
+The remaining lines into New York City could not carry this excess power without exceeding their long-term capacity limits.

 Power reductions

-At 9:14 p.m., over 69 minutes from the initial event, New York Power Pool Operators in Guilderland called for Con Edison operators to "shed load."
-In response, Con Ed operators initiated first a 5% system-wide voltage reduction and then an 8% reduction.
-These steps had to be completed sequentially and took many minutes.
-These steps were done in accordance with Con Edison's use of the words "shed load" while the Power Pool operators had in mind opening feeders to immediately drop about 1500 MW of load, not reduce voltage to reduce load a few hundred megawatts.
+Con Edison's control room operator recognized that the extant north-south lines could not maintain their existing loads for long and asked New York Power Pool (NYPP) operators in Guilderland to reduce transmission on the overloaded lines.
+Implicitly, the Con Edison operator meant that they should use the cross-river lines near Indian Point, because he did not realize that all of those circuits remained open following the 8:55 lightning strike.
+NYPP, who could see that the lines had tripped out of service, instead warned that a major interconnection to New Jersey Public Service Electric and Gas Company was also overloaded, and recommended shedding load.
+The two system operators repeatedly talked past each other without revealing the fundamental misunderstanding.

+Meanwhile, problems at a local generator in the Con Edison East River facility required the power provider to reduce the plant's loading.
+As the Con Edison system's stability began to degrade, gas turbines at the Astoria plant could not synchronize with the system well enough to enter service.
+Each problem made an already dire situation worse.

+At 9:08 p.m., Con Edison began shedding load via first, a 5% system-wide voltage reduction, and then an 8% reduction.
+But the load lost thereby was too little, too late.

-At 9:19 p.m., the final major interconnection to Upstate New York at Leeds substation tripped due to thermal overload which caused the 345 kV conductors to sag excessively into an unidentified object.
-This trip caused the 138 kV links with Long Island to overload, and a major interconnection with the New Jersey Public Service Electric and Gas Company (PSEG) began to load even higher than previously reported.
+At 9:19 p.m., the final interconnection to upstate New York at Leeds substation tripped due to thermal overload.
+The 345 kV conductors had heated and sagged excessively into an unidentified object on the ground.
+This trip in turn caused the 138 kV links with Long Island to overload, and the line west to New Jersey began to overload even higher than previously reported.

 At 9:22 p.m., Long Island Lighting Company opened its 345 kV interconnection to Con Edison to reduce power that was flowing through its system and overloading 138 kV submarine cables between Long Island and Connecticut.
-While Long Island operators were securing permission from the Power Pool operators to open their 345 kV tie to New York City, phase shifters between New York City and New Jersey were being adjusted to correct heavy flows, and this reduced the loading on the 115 kV cables.
-The Long Island operators did not notice the drop in 115 kV cable loadings and went ahead with opening their 345 kV tie to New York City.
+While Long Island operators were securing permission from the Power Pool operators to open their 345 kV tie to New York City, phase shifters between New York City and New Jersey were adjusted to correct the heavy flows, and this reduced the loading on the 115 kV cables.
+The Long Island operators did not notice the drop in 115 kV cable loadings, however, and proceeded with opening their 345 kV tie to New York City.

-At 9:24 p.m., the ConEdison operator tried and failed to manually shed load by dropping customers.
-Five minutes later, at 9:29 p.m., the Goethals-Linden 230 kV interconnection with New Jersey tripped, and the Con Edison system automatically began to isolate itself from the outside world through the action of protective devices that remove overloaded lines, transformers, and cables from service.
+At 9:24 p.m., the Con Edison operator tried and failed to manually shed load by dropping customers.
+Five minutes later, at 9:29 p.m., the 230 kV Goethals-Linden interconnection with New Jersey finally tripped, leaving the Con Edison system isolated from the outside world.